NACoDigTeam/naco-tables/naco-playbook.md

 ## Arts and Culture Commission
-**Section:** County Practices (Arts & Culture) **Audience:** Open to elected or appointed officials and staff of NACo member counties, boroughs, and parishes.
-Engagement Details: Meets at least twice per year with additional virtual sessions.
+**Section:** County Practices (Arts & Culture) **Audience:** Open to elected or appointed officials and staff of NACo member counties, boroughs, and parishes **Frequency:** Meets at least twice per year with additional virtual sessions **Status:** Active and open to new members
-**Frequency:**
-**Status:** Active and open to new members

 **Website:** [Visit Page](​https://www.naco.org/committee/arts-culture-commission)